MartinMReed/maven-cxx-plugin/README.md

 Continuous Integration: [Bamboo Status](http://hardisonbrewing.org:8083/browse/CXX)

 # Setting up your pom.xml
+Packages that are <del>struck out</del> have been disabled, but are still present in the source code.

 ## Specify the packaging
 The `<packaging/>` in your `pom.xml` must be set to package classifier for the type of tool you're project should build for.
 See supported tools and package types below: